-7. Nozzle calibration and rainfall uniformity
+6. Nozzle calibration and rainfall uniformity

-7.1) Cover the holes in the bottoms of 5 or 6 empty soil boxes with duct tape to prevent water from leaking out of the boxes and place them in the marked positions on the wooden frame (see step 3.4).
+6.1) Cover the holes in the bottoms of 5 or 6 empty soil boxes with duct tape to prevent water from leaking out of the boxes and place them evenly spaced on a level wooden frame.
+Locate the point directly below the overhead nozzle and avoid placing a box in that position to avoid spurious drops.
+Mark the positions of the boxes and always use the same positions.

-7.2) Position and hold a 10 foot length of 2 inch pvc pipe with a 45 degree elbow attached to the end over the nozzle and open the (1) single lever ball valve.
+6.2) Position and hold a 10 foot length of 2 inch pvc pipe with a 45 degree elbow attached to the end over the nozzle and open the (1) single lever ball valve.